 Before you begin

-To implement scenarios based on shopper recognition, you need:
+To implement scenarios based on card recognition, you need to understand:

 - The card and shopper identifiers that you receive in API responses.

 - Card acquisition.
 This lets you retrieve card and shopper identifiers before you take a next step, without making a payment yet.